EBHolm/wolfram-jupyter/README.md

 When in your Wolfram Kernel notebook, you can execute Mathematica commands like `Plot[Hypergeometric2F1[3/4, 1, 5/4, -1/x^2],{x,0,10},PlotTheme->"Detailed"]` and `Integrate[q^2/(Exp[q]+1),{q,0,Infinity}]` by writing them in a cell and executing the cell by pressing `shift + enter`.
 The advantage in running through a notebook is the neat inherent workflow of notebooks and the availability of the graphics (contrary to simply running wolframscript through the command line).

+For example notebooks showcasing basic Mathematica usage, refer to the notebooks in this repository.

 # License notes